bigpipe/bigpipe/SPEC/Page.md

 The page needs to have a default view where the pagelets can be added in to.
 The view should be the location of the template that needs to be rendered.
-Because you should be allowed to use every template language we can't really "preprocess" these templates and add placeholders for the pagelets.
+Because you should be allowed to use every template language we can't really "pre-process" these templates and add placeholders for the pagelets.
 This is something that the developer should do.
 At Facebook they assign `id` attributes to DOM elements and map Pagelets to that id attribute.
 I personally feel that we should leave